2017-2018 General Excellence Critique Service and Competition

 1. The contest/critique entry form is available online here.

-- Literary Magazine- Submit one copy of one issue printed during the 2016-17 school year.
-If you plan to enter more than one issue, you must submit contest entry forms and you must pay the $35 critique fee for each issue.
+- Literary Magazine- Submit one copy of one issue printed during the 2017-18 school year.
+If you plan to enter more than one issue, you must submit contest entry forms and pay the $35 critique fee for each issue.

-3. After completing the entry form, please mail one copy of the publication(s), which will be critiqued.
+3. After completing the entry form, please mail one copy of the publication(s) to be critiqued.

 4. An entry form is required for each publication being critiqued/entered in the contest.